Reprographic reproduction rights (reprorecht): how it works

 Do I have to pay or can I object?

 Did you receive an invoice, even though you never make any digital or paper copies?
 Then log in to the foundation's website and report this.
-For companies with more than 20 employees there is a special regulation that requires you to keep records of your copying behaviour and to provide evidence.
+Then you do not have to pay a fee.
+For companies with more than 20 employees another arrangement applies.
+This requires them to keep records of their copying behaviour and to provide evidence.

 Do self-employed professionals also receive an invoice?

-According to agreements with the Confederation of Netherlands Industry and Employers (VNO-NCW) and the Royal Association of Small and Medium-Sized Enterprises (MKB-Nederland), the Reprographic Reproduction Rights Foundation does not immediately send an invoice to companies with fewer than 3 full-time equivalent employees.
-Copying for internal use usually happens quite rarely within smaller companies.
-Sending an invoice would create an unnecessary administrative load for these small businesses.
+According to agreements with the Confederation of Netherlands Industry and Employers (VNO-NCW) and the Royal Association of Small and Medium-Sized Enterprises (MKB-Nederland), Stichting Reprorecht does not immediately send businesses employing fewer than 3 full-time employees an invoice.
+These businesses often do not copy.
+Sending an invoice then creates an unnecessary administrative burden.